 the many layers of parenting, including financially, emotionally, and

 physically.
-Factors like mental illness can cause the court to label a
+Factors such as mental illness can cause the court to label

 Should you suspect that mental illness is a problem for your spouse, you